This Compliments and Complaints Policy was written August 2018

 Compliments and complaints received anonymously will be recorded and considered.
 Action may be limited if fuller information is required to ensure a full and fair investigation.

 To process a complaint, Ready Steady Read will hold personal data about the complainant.
-This will be held securely in accordance with the Data Protection Act 1998.
+This will be held securely in accordance with the Data Protection Act 1998 and the General Data Protection Regulations 2018.
 The identity of the complainant will only be made known to those who need to consider the complaint.
 However in some circumstances it may not be possible to preserve confidentiality – for example where relevant legislation applies or allegations are made which involve the conduct of third parties.

 Compliments and complaints are important tools, which along with user surveys and feedback, will allow Ready Steady Read to review the services we provide.
 They offer a useful source of information about how individuals see our charity and the services we provide.
 Any information obtained will be considered regularly, and where possible, will be used to improve and further develop our services.